imixs/imixs-marty/src/site/markdown/concepts/profiles.md

 ### Autoprocess a User Profile During the Login
 When a user profile is created the first time, additional the user profile can be processed by the Imixs-Workflow engine.
-To enable this 'auto process mode'  the system property *'profile.autoProcessOnLogin'* can be set with a BPMN Event ID:
+To enable this 'auto process mode'  the system property *'profile.login.event'* can be set with a BPMN Event ID:

-	profile.autoProcessOnLogin=10
+	profile.login.event=10